 Any good eCommerce business owner knows that email is everything.
-Sure, social media platforms are important to your brand, but it’s your email marketing that forms the lifeblood of your business.
+Sure, social media platforms are important to your brand, but your email marketing forms your business’s lifeblood.

-In a time when we’re increasingly talking about relationship marketing, it’s paramount that you see your emails as the #1 way you can connect with your customers.
+In a time when we’re increasingly talking about relationship marketing, it’s paramount that you see your emails as the #1 way to connect with your customers.
 Often in eCommerce, you won’t meet your clients face-to-face; email is how you foster your relationships.
-This isn’t only about the way you communicate with them, it’s also about the data that email marketing provides you with.
+This isn’t only about how you communicate with them; it’s also about the data that email marketing provides you with.

 With all this in mind, having the right mail platform is vital.
-When shortlisting platforms for eCommerce marketing automation, two names that will without a doubt be on your list are Klaviyo and MailChimp.
-Chances are, you’re already using MailChimp, the older of these two platforms.
+When shortlisting platforms for eCommerce marketing automation, two names that will, without a doubt, be on your list are Klaviyo and MailChimp.
+You’re already using MailChimp, the older of these two platforms.
 For us, the one we find ourselves recommending to clients, particularly eCommerce clients, is Klaviyo.

-That’s not to say it’s 100% the right choice for your business and you should always take the time to trial any new options before fully committing to them.
-If you’ve got a substantial email list, you need to make good decisions to complement your marketing efforts.
+That’s not to say it’s 100% the right choice for your business, and you should always take the time to try any new options before fully committing to them.
+If you’ve got a substantial email list, you must make good decisions to complement your marketing efforts.

-Active since 2001, MailChimp was built for email marketing and is probably what a lot of us started out using.
-It’s affordable and easy-to-use, which is ideal for small business owners just starting to make their way in the world.
-The free option allows you up to 2000 contacts and the pricing tiers work out as cheaper than Klaviyo.
+Active since 2001, MailChimp was built for email marketing and is probably what many of us started out using.
+It’s affordable and easy to use, ideal for small business owners just starting to make their way in the world.
+The free option allows you up to 2000 contacts and the pricing tiers are cheaper than Klaviyo.

-In short, MailChimp is not a poor email marketing platform by any stretch of the imagination, and if you’re working with a small email list, just starting out in business or have a limited budget, it’s going to work well for you.
-However, if you’ve got ambitions to grow your business then Klaviyo will help you push that.
+In short, MailChimp is not a poor email marketing platform by any stretch of the imagination, and if you’re working with a small email list, just starting in business, or have a limited budget, it will work well for you.
+However, if you want to grow your business, Klaviyo will help you push that.

-A huge advantage Klaviyo has is that it was designed specifically for eCommerce, so every feature has those priorities in mind.
-It provides eCommerce businesses the opportunity to combine in-depth customer data with seamless marketing.
+A considerable advantage Klaviyo has is that it was designed specifically for eCommerce, so every feature has those priorities in mind.
+It allows eCommerce businesses to combine in-depth customer data with seamless marketing.

-Let’s start with the data features because, as discussed above, data reporting and analytics is everything to marketers: it informs our decisions, helps us innovate and shows what emails are having an impact.
+Let’s start with the data features because, as discussed above, data reporting and analytics are everything to marketers: it informs our decisions, help us innovate, and show what emails impact us.

-Klaviyo’s customizable analytics dashboard shows data cards with crucial metrics such as unsubscribe rates, opened or received emails and spam complaint rates.
-You can also choose how you want to view this information – in graph, chart or number form.
-One feature we love is that you can see what customers are doing in real-time.
-It’s such valuable information that helps you pinpoint the emails that are driving purchases and the most active customers.
-You can also tell which subscribers are clicking on which links in your emails.
+Klaviyo’s customizable analytics dashboard shows data cards with crucial metrics such as unsubscribe rates, opened or received emails, and spam complaint rates.
+You can also choose how you view this information – in graph, chart, or number form.
+One feature we love is that you can see what customers do in real-time, and it’s such valuable information that helps you pinpoint the emails driving purchases and the most active customers.
+You can also tell which subscribers click on which links in your emails.

-MailChimp lacks this ‘deep data’ analysis.
+MailChimp lacks this ‘deep data analysis.
 It will report on some basic analytics (and is a little less overwhelming for newbies!) but is nowhere near as sophisticated as Klaviyo.
-It can provide you with incredibly specific data including predictive analysis, allowing you to predict the actions that specific subscribers will take on an email or newsletter.
+It can provide you with precise data, including predictive analysis, allowing you to predict specific subscribers’ actions on an email or newsletter.
 Amazing, right?
-This allows you to tailor content to specific subscribers.
+This will enable you to tailor content to specific subscribers.

 As we all know, personalized content is a huge trend in marketing that will only keep growing.
 To stand out from the crowd, you need to think about how you’re personalizing your customers’ experience.
 The deep data Klaviyo provides helps you do this.

 It also helps you achieve this aim with its advanced email segmentation tool.
-Here you can make email lists segmenting by behavioral, transactional or event data, getting as in-depth as ‘people in their 20s who looked at necklaces on the weekend’.
+Here you can make email lists segmented by behavioral, transactional, or event data, getting as in-depth as ‘people in their 20s who looked at necklaces on the weekend’.
 Seriously, it’s amazing how detailed you can be in your customization.
-It’s this kind of thing that helps you get to know your customers, even when you never meet them.
+This kind of thing helps you get to know your customers, even when you never meet them.

 The automated workflows in Klaviyo are comprehensive and can integrate with your existing marketing data.
-It’s a little tricky to navigate at first but once you get the hang of adding flows together, editing the range of pre-made templates and even designing from scratch, you’ll wonder how you ever did email automation any other way!
+It’s a little tricky to navigate at first.
+Still, once you get the hang of adding flows together, editing the range of pre-made templates, and even designing from scratch, you’ll wonder how you ever did email automation any other way!

-Compared to the enormous benefits of Klaviyo’s reporting and analytics tools, its other advantages are simply added bonuses.
+Compared to the enormous benefits of Klaviyo’s reporting and analytics tools, its other advantages are bonuses.
 The customized design keeps your emails looking cohesive and visually appealing.
-They’ve also got a great support team if you run into any problems.
+They’ve also got a great support team if you encounter any problems.